, on 27-09-2017 at 15:05 GMT said

 Based upon my interests, this will primarily be about programming, and wider Computer Science related matters.
 I’ll probably dip into current affairs occasionally, but not too often.

 So, firstly, I thought I’d say a little bit about me.
-My name is Chris Baish, I’m a programmer, and a bit of a general nerd.
+My name is Rosie Baish, I’m a programmer, and a bit of a general nerd.
 I mostly working in C++ and Python, but I am also currently writing an OS in ARM Assembly, as a project to learn about various things.
 When I’m not programming, I enjoy reading, rowing and going to the Gym.
 My Code repo can be found

 , Currently only has a couple of projects in it, but I’ll make more of them public when they are in a vaguely acceptable state!